-Hello death, my old friend...
+Hello darkness, my old friend..

 Death is not to be feared or welcomed.
 The sun will set regardless of our worries.